Latin Name: Acer tataricum

 Overview: Tatarian maple grows best in moist well-drained soil, but tolerates a variety of soils, poor soil fertility, and is pH adaptable.
 The 'Redwing' tatarian maple seed strain was selected for its tolerance to dry and alkaline soils.
 Its name reflects the bright red samaras.
 It tolerates shade but develops a better fall color if grown in full sun.

-Fruits: Fruit samaras are 1.5-2.5 cm long, held in small panicles, and red to brown in color.
-About 25 seeds per gram.
+Fruits: Fruit samaras are 1.5-2.5 cm long, held in small panicles, and red to brown in colour.

 SEED TREATMENT / SOWING